-Thankfully, answering these three questions will put you on a high-probability track toward success.
-When you nail the story’s protagonist, plot, and layered conflict, so many other elements will either fall into place or derive naturally from the healthy foundation you’ve built.
+Even if you hate to plan a story, answering these three questions greatly increases your probability of success.
+When you nail the story’s protagonist, goal, and internal need, so many other elements will either fall into place or flow naturally from the healthy foundation you’ve built.

 So what are you waiting for?
-Take time today to answer these three questions about your current or next story and start writing with a rock-solid story foundation!
+Take time today to answer these three questions about your current or next story and simplify the process of writing!

 What information do you make sure you know before you begin writing your first draft?
 Do you have any more essential questions to ask when writing a book?
 Let us know in the comments.

 Think of your current work in progress or a story you’re planning.
-Take fifteen minutes to answer the three questions: whose story this will be, what he/she wants, and what internal need he/she might also be trying to satisfy.
-Feel free to dream up multiple possibilities for your protagonist’s goal and internal need in order to see what combinations are ripe with the most potential for conflict.
+Take fifteen minutes to answer the three questions: whose story this will be, what do they want, and what internal need are they trying to satisfy.
+Feel free to dream up multiple possibilities for your protagonist’s goal and internal need in order to see what combinations have the most potential for conflict.

-When you’re done, share your answers in the comments below.
-Be sure to leave feedback for your fellow writers!
+When you’re done, add your practice to the box below and leave feedback for your fellow writers!